How to Apply Gel Polish Perfectly: A Step-by-Step Guide

 Source: Pexels

-Clean your nails thoroughly with rubbing alcohol or cleanser to allow the polish to adhere directly to your natural nail.
+Clean your nails thoroughly with rubbing alcohol to allow the polish to adhere directly to your natural nail.
 Any impurities, such as remaining cuticle oil or dust particles, can cause the polish to lift prematurely.

-5) Apply base coat
+5) Apply gel base coat

 Source: Pexels